carafelix/rochambeau/README.md

 ## Introduction

-The first objective of this proyect is to allow the user to play a simple Rock-Paper-Scissors game against a truly random generated choice; first only via a text, and later with a GUI.
+The first objective of this project is to allow the user to play a simple Rock-Paper-Scissors game against a truly random generated choice; first only via a text, and later with a GUI.
-This is possible thanks to [random.org](https://www.random.org/), who generate a random number output based on unpredictable micro atmosferic noise changes.
+This is possible thanks to [random.org](https://www.random.org/), who generate a random number output based on unpredictable micro atmospheric noise changes.

 ## Constrictions
 - Cpu choices must only be initialized after the user already selected a weapon of choice